ehariton/BASH_SNOPT_install/README.md

   _<A_NAME>_ - replace this with a name of your choice (no spaces please)

+# UPDATES
+  Now we need to update your WSL system files to the latest versions

+  `sudo apt-get update`

+  `sudo apt-get upgrade`

+  You can run this every few months to pull the latest security updates.

 # FOLDERS
 Create a directory on your C: drive where we will install everything else and we will refer to this as _<OMDAO_FOLDER>_